 5. The Barossa Valley, SA

 Best for: Wine swillers

 There’s nothing better than cellar-door hopping with the one you love.
 “Make sure you sniff out the boutique offerings at one of the area’s oldest vineyards, Henshke, before indulging in an ice-cream tasting at Maggie Beer’s Farm Shop,” advises Zeiher.

 Shoestring: “The sunsets are amazing.
 Pull the car over and take it all in – it’s so romantic,” says McWhinnie.

-Splurge: Travel in style on horseback on this guided tour through the valley or discover other exciting animal experiences in the area.
+Splurge: Travel in style on horseback through the valley or discover other exciting animal experiences in the area.